 After graduating with a degree in English Language and Literature from Oxford University, I went on to take my MA, for which I was awarded a Distinction, at Bristol University.
 I remained at Bristol for my doctoral research, writing a thesis entitled 'Friendship and Community in Last Man Literature, 1806-1833'.
 Between 2012 and 2014, I worked as a Lecturer in English at St Hilda's College, University of Oxford, where I taught various papers covering the period 1660 to the present day.

-In addition to the Romantic 'Last Man', my research interests include wider ideas of apocalypse and dystopia in nineteenth-century English literature; Mary Shelley; H. G. Wells; Lord Byron; Victorian depictions of subterranean spaces; and friendship in Romantic literature.
-I am currently writing a short guide to the Gothic.
+In addition to the Romantic 'Last Man' theme, my research interests include wider ideas of apocalypse and dystopia in nineteenth-century English literature; the Gothic; Mary Shelley; H. G. Wells; Lord Byron; Jane Loudon; Victorian depictions of subterranean spaces; and friendship in Romantic literature.

 '"Great safe places down deep": Subterranean Spaces in the Early Novels of H. G. Wells', in Utopias and Dystopias in the Fiction of H. G. Wells and William Morris: Landscape and Space, ed.
 Emelyne Godfrey (Palgrave, 2016), 123-38

 '"No love was left": The Failure of Christianity in Byron's "Darkness"', The Byron Journal, 43.2 (2015), 131-40

 '"The till now unseen object of my mad idolatry": The Presence of Jane Williams in Mary Shelley's The Last Man', Romanticism, 19.1 (2013), 89-99

 'The Last Man and Romantic Archaeology', in Grasmere, 2012, ed.
 Richard Gravil (HEB, 2012), 160-70